Changissnz/selfinterest/README.md

 the self, their subscription to the artificial axiom is purely a question for their self-interest.
 In sociological and cultural terms, this subscription is a disproportionate variable in judgments of their civility.

+## More on philosophies of self-interest #41

+Deficits become present in the use of any artificial axiom.
+The artificial axiom is one that inadvertently promotes mimicry by certain sentient beings of others in order to demonstrate the corresponding proper practice.
+Preferably, authentic usage of the artificial axiom, an independent propensity for the artificial axiom, instead of mimicry, where the positive influence for the proper use logically assumes one or more sources of influence that can work effect by the negative influence, a swaying of the will for self-interest to operate for different ends in matters where conclusive effects as endings are necessary, is the ideal.
+The workings of the economical human being, by the lone self and collective, with a tendency to value efficiency over the expensive rigor frequently labeled unnecessary and thus stupid, rely on mimicry to certain degrees in all forms of thought and labor in the social setting.
+Language is taught from parent and teacher to child, prototypes of engineered products are copied and refined towards the perfection of an enhanced image derived from an original, and wise sayings are passed from one another through word of mouth and/or writing.
+Understanding is not a universal formula of a process.
+Understanding is reached through the spontaneity from the self's cognition of recognizing and expressing the principle from an apparent.
+This is an ideal for originalism: if one were truly capable in their independence of thought and action, they should be the one responsible for achieving the understanding without the guide of hints and other supplements.
+Alternatively, understanding can be reached through efforts past the successful imitation.
+Imitation of the process is heavily reliant on the rote memorization, the experience of the visual to act in appearance for the effect of product material or not, in the likeness of the source used to imitate.
+If self-interest does not take a keen interest, a "magnetism", towards the axiomatic construct of the imitated process, in the independent language of the self for the exactness of the actual, then self-interest naturally does not understand the entirety, the cause that results in the effects constituting the process they are mimicking.
+In fact, if the influence of the feedback the self receives on their conduct of the process is of an importance more than their understanding, the self is not motivated by the external, in other words.
+Their motivation, although possessing the potential to, thereby utilizes the capability of metaphorically shutting the door to the possibility of understanding by effort of self-interest, from the will.